redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 /// type=SS, answer=[3]

-What is `Line 7` of the code above represent?
+What does `Line 7` of the code above represent?

 - It represents the `text` tag.